What are Datasets?

 If your dataset has multiple reports in it, you can remove any of the reports after bringing it into the metric builder without affecting the other reports.

-Dataset playbooks are ready-made datasets using the most-common reports and data preparation for many of our data sources.
+1-Click Datasets are ready-made datasets using the most-common reports and data preparation for many of our data sources.
 You can use a dataset playbook and edit it to match what you want to use.
-Learn more about using dataset playbooks.
+Learn more about using 1-click datasets.

 Dataset Refresh Rate